br-automation-com/vscode-brautomationtools/README.md

-# vscode-BrAutomationStudio
+# vscode-brAutomationTools
-VS Code extension to edit B&amp;R Automation Studio projects
+VS Code extension to edit B&amp;R Automation Studio projects.
+This is extension was not created officially be B&R Automation, but is a private experiment.